qlawmarq/resume/Curriculum vitae_English.md

   - Angular
   - TailwindCSS
   - GCP
+  - Docker

 #### Development of web application platform for ACL group

 - Software for car loan applicants and review companies
+- Building an ecosystem involving multiple apps
 - Development of web application, and setup their infrastructure from scratch
+- Creating a design by using design tool Figma
 - Building Kubernetes infrastructure for the application
 - Application Technologies of applications
   - Python